j-fischer/rflib/README.md

 -   Thanks to René Winkelmeyer for his SFDX CLI Plugin: https://github.com/muenzpraeger/sfdx-plugin
 -   Thanks to Shane McLaughlin for his SFDX CLI Plugin: https://github.com/mshanemc/shane-sfdx-plugins
 -   Thanks to Simon Akbar for his amazing blog post: https://www.machinereadablepeople.net/home/2020/4/4/exporting-salesforce-field-level-security-and-object-access-with-the-data-loader
+-   Thanks to Salesforce Labs for the Streaming Monitor package: https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3A00000FYEEWUA5
+-   Thanks to Numaan Mahammad for Big Object Utility: https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3A00000EcvSsUAJ
 -   Thanks to Marco Almodova for granting me his ConfirmationDialog component including the right to share it under the BSD-3-Clause license: https://github.com/marcoalmodova/confirm-dialog
 -   Thanks to Pearl Lee (@thetechbee) and Aleksandra Radovanovic (@\_AleksM) for being such amazing supporters of my work and this library